AWS FPGA Hardware Development Kit (HDK)#

 Now, you can verify that the AFI was loaded properly.
 The output shows

-state after the FPGA image “load” operation.
+the FPGA in the loaded state after the FPGA image “load” operation.

-option performs a PCI device remove and rescan in order to
+The -R option performs a PCI device remove and rescan in order to

 expose the unique AFI Vendor and Device Id.